x676f64/secureum-mind_map/Ethereum 101/Nonce.md

 # 34 - Nonce

 A scalar value equal to the number of transactions sent from the EOA account or, in the case of Contract accounts, it is the number of contract-creations made by the account.
-(See [here](https://github.com/ethereumbook/ethereumbook/blob/develop/06transactions.asciidoc#the-transaction-nonce))

 ---
 ## Slide Text